 - The Jason Clones.

 - Everybody is Single: Thanks, in part, to Executive Meddling.
 Benny marrying Jason really was going to be her happy ending and departure from the New Adventures.
 Then the editors lost their license to Doctor Who, and decided to re-launch it around Benny.
 Since she'd have to be single for romantic subplots, Benny and Jason's marriage was deep-sixed.
-They still love each other deeply, though, and genuinely look out for each other throughout their adventures.
+They still love each other deeply, though, frequently have sex, and genuinely look out for each other throughout their adventures.

 - FaceHeel Turn: Robyn, in Resurrecting the Past.